-- 1. Participation in the activities of a criminal organization, found in s.
-467.11 of the Criminal Code.
-This offence is punishable by a term of imprisonment not exceeding five years.
-It may include individuals who launder money for a criminal organization, facilitating the concealment of the illegal proceeds of criminal organizations.
+- Participation in the activities of a criminal organization.
+This offence is punishable by a term of imprisonment not exceeding 5 years.
+It may include individuals who launder money for a criminal organization.

-- 2. Commission of an offence for a criminal organization, contained in s.
-467.12 of the Criminal Code.
+- Commission of an offence for a criminal organization.
 This offence is punishable by a term of imprisonment not exceeding 14 years.
-It usually applies to those who commit various criminal offences such as drug importation, drug exportation, extortion, arson, kidnapping, violence, gaming, and money-laundering from which the organization derives a benefit.
+It usually applies to those who commit various criminal offences such as drug importation or exportation, extortion, arson, kidnapping, violence, gaming, and money-laundering from which the organization derives a benefit.

-- 3. Instructing the commission of an offence for a criminal organization, contained in s.
-467.13 of the Criminal Code.
-This is the most serious of the three offences, and is punishable by imprisonment for life.
+- Instructing the commission of an offence for a criminal organization.
+This is the most serious of the three offences and is punishable by imprisonment for life.

-Any other Criminal Code sentences levied against a member of a criminal organization must be served consecutively with the above mentioned convictions.
-Further, there are Criminal Code provisions which can be applied in combination with the provisions that define the three criminal organization offences.
-Examples include conspiracy (section 465), forming an intention in common to carry out an unlawful purpose (section 21), aiding and abetting (section 21) and counselling (section 22) a person to commit a crime.
+Any other Criminal Code sentences levied against a member of a criminal organization must be served consecutively with the above-mentioned convictions.
+Further, there are Criminal Code provisions which can be applied in conjunction, such as conspiracy, aiding and abetting, and counselling a person to commit a crime.

-Further considerations that the courts have taken in determining whether an individual participates in or actively contributes to any activity of a criminal organization include whether they use a name, word, symbol, or other representation that identifies, or is associated with, that criminal organization; whether they frequently associate with any of the persons who constitute the criminal organization; whether they receive any type of benefit from the criminal organization; and whether they engage in activities at the instruction of any of the persons who constitute the criminal organization.
+Further considerations that the courts have taken in determining whether an individual participates in, or actively contributes to, any activity of a criminal organization include whether they use a name, word, symbol, or other representation that identifies the criminal organization; whether they frequently associate with any of the persons who constitute the criminal organization; whether they receive any type of benefit from the criminal organization; and whether they engage in activities at the instruction of any of the persons who constitute the criminal organization.

-The Supreme Court of Canada has also interpreted the organized crime provisions of the criminal code to determine that a group, rather than individuals, can be considered a criminal organization.
-In R. v.
-Lindsay 2005 CarswellOnt 2911, an Ontario court found that the Hells Angels were a “criminal organization” as that term is defined in the Criminal Code.
-However, the courts have also shown some restraint with regards interpreting the proper seizure and forfeiture of ‘offence related property’ as it pertains to organized crime.
-In a case once again involving the Hells Angels, R. v.
-Myles 2012 ONSC 6772, the court found that club owned property with the Hells Angels insignia did not constitute offence-related property.
-This was despite the fact that the crown argued that the symbols were used to intimate, and thus used in furtherance of their organized crime offences.
+The Supreme Court of Canada has also interpreted the organized crime provisions of the Criminal Code to determine that a group, rather than individuals, can be considered a criminal organization.
+In 2005 an Ontario court found the Hells Angels were a “criminal organization” as the term is defined in the Criminal Code.
+However, the courts have also shown some restraint with regards to interpreting the proper seizure and forfeiture of “offence-related property” as it pertains to organized crime.
+In a case once again involving Hells Angels, the court found that a club owned property with the Hells Angels insignia did not constitute offence-related property.
+This was despite the fact that the crown argued the symbols were used to intimate, and thus used in furtherance of their organized crime offences.